Introduction to The Photographic Composition Workshop

 The reasons why

-Composition is the glue that holds a picture together.
+Composition, is the glue that holds a picture together.
 Select and composing the picture is all about you, how you see and what you perceive as significant.
-One area of photography that your camera cannot help to improve is your skills and awareness of composition.
-The camera is only a tool to record your ideas.
+Never the less, one area of photography that your camera cannot help to improve is your skills and awareness of composition.
+Don’t forget the camera is only a tool to record your ideas.

 Show > Do > Review